11 Quarto

 Figure 11.15: Quarto with reference

-11.6 Extending Quarto with Extensions and Filters
+11.6 Extending Quarto with extensions and filters

 quarto add coatless-quarto/custom-callout